qonceptual/QwikHttp/README.md

 ```

 ## Objective C
 QwikHttp is compatible with objective-c by importing its objective-c class file.
-The objective c version of QwikHttp support most of what the Swift version supports, except for Generics.
+The objective c version of QwikHttp supports most of what the Swift version supports, except for Generics.
 Instead of using generic type handlers, you may use the boolean handler or a string, data, dictionary or array (of dictionaries) handler and then utilize QwikJson to deserialize your objects.

 ```objective-c